ADU-08e

 Prior to the initial use you must read chapter 1.

 If the documentation in the language at hand is not understood accurately, please contact and inform your supplier.
 Sound and safe operation of the instrument requires proper and professional transportation, storage, mechanical installation, and project planning – with a consideration of the risks as well as the protective and emergency measures – plus the proper and professional electrical installation, operation, and maintenance of the devices.
-Only trained and qualified personnel is authorised to handle electrical devices and systems:
+Only trained and qualified personnel is authorized to handle electrical devices and systems:

 TRAINED AND QUALIFIED PERSONNEL